 - Have a contact for your child's designated teacher in their school.

 - Take an active interest in your child's learning and wellbeing

 - Provide resources to help you to support your child’s learning at home

-- Provide excellent e-learning programmes by AC Education.
-Contact the Virtual School 020 7364/3692 or email@example.com
+- Provide a library of excellent e-learning programmes by AC Education.
+Contact the Virtual School 020 7364/3692 or Fadumo Said to book your course

 - Provide free webinars from AC Education to support you

 - Provide you with a code to access carer courses on your new app.
 Please contact Shahirul Bashar for your code to access the app: THVS Learn